Towards Lightweight Black-Box Attacks against Deep Neural Networks

 \subsection{Lightweight Surrogate Model}

-Surrogate models are widely used in black-box attacks, as adversarial examples are usually generated by attack surrogate models when querying target models is forbidden.
-Since the lightweight black-box attack is a special kind of black-box attacks, performing attack requires constructing surrogate models.
-We call surrogate models employed in lightweight black-box attacks lightweight surrogate models, considering that the number of samples are usually limited.
+Surrogate models are widely used in black-box attacks since adversarial examples are usually generated by attacking surrogate models when querying target models is forbidden.
+Since the lightweight black-box attack is a special kind of black-box attack, performing the attack also requires constructing surrogate models.
+We call surrogate models employed in lightweight black-box attacks the \textit{lightweight surrogate model}, building upon the fact that the number of available samples in the no-box threat model is typically limited.

 Similar to existing black-box attacks, we assume that the label information of samples used for generating adversarial examples are accessible.
 In this scenario, the lightweight surrogate model is trained for a classification task.
 Specifically, the lightweight model is realized by training a classification DNN equipped via conventional supervised learning, using cross-entropy loss $\ell(\cdot, \cdot)$: